jirijakes/bitcoinops.github.io/_includes/articles/bitgo-musig2.md

 Naturally, there are some drawbacks to MuSig2.
 Two important ones revolve around [nonces](#nonces-deterministic-and-random).
-Unlike signers for plain ECDSA (elliptic curve digital signature algorithm) or [schnorr signatures][topic schnorr signatures], MuSig2 signers cannot consistently use deterministic nonces.
+Unlike signers for plain ECDSA (elliptic curve digital signature algorithm) or [Schnorr signatures][topic schnorr signatures], MuSig2 signers cannot consistently use deterministic nonces.
 This inability makes it more difficult to ensure high-quality nonces and to ensure against nonce reuse.
 MuSig2 requires two rounds of communication in most cases.
 First nonce exchange, and then signing.